uabrc/uabrc.github.io/docs/education/case_studies.md

 ## Parabricks Testing on Cheaha

 Parabricks software can be installed and used in the Cheaha platform on `pascalnodes` and `amperenodes` partition.
-The `amperenodes` partitons are currently a special queue on Cheaha and are available to users upon request based on project specification.

 ### Parabricks 4.x Installation on Cheaha